OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **17.1** To contact Skype in relation to the Skype Software or “Skype” branded Products, please submit a support request to support.skype.com.

-**17.2** To contact Skype in relation to the Qik Software or “Qik” branded Products, please submit a support request to support.qik.com.

-**17.3** If you contact Skype by any means other than as set out in paragraphs 17.1 or 17.2, your request may not be acknowledged.
+**17.2** If you contact Skype by any means other than as set out in paragraph 17.1, your request may not be acknowledged.

 **18\.
 MISCELLANEOUS**